C Programming Coding Questions and Answers

 right--;

-// Traverse from right to left along the bottom row
+// Right to left along bottom row

 if (top <= bottom) {